f5devcentral/f5-velos-training/docs/velos_api_workflows.rst

 For more information about configuring your system, see VELOS Systems: Getting Started and VELOS Systems: Administration and Configuration at support.f5.com.

 These workflows assume that the initial system controller configuration has been completed and a first chassis partition is ready to be created.
+You can also download the VELOS Postman collection which has many of the API workflows below.

+`VELOS F5OS-C Postman Collection <https://github.com/f5devcentral/f5-velos-training/raw/main/docs/postman/F5%20Postman%20for%20F5OS-C%20VELOS.zip>`_

 Workflows
 =========